veritywong/CV/README.md

 **Freelance Artist & Ceramicist** (2003 to Present)
 _Artist_

-- Ceramicist and artist as part of the art collective JIUN.
+- Ceramicist - Excellent planning and organising in order to run a workshop space, which includes buying materials, maintaining equipment, creating work, firing and glazing.
-- Requires independence as well as creative collaboration.
-Also the ability to learn new skills appropriate to the various projects.
-Ceramics requires excellent problem solving skills, and a continuous learning of new techniques.
-When firing work has ended up with certain glaze problems I have been able to locate the problem and adjust my methods to produce consistent and high level work.
+- Ceramics requires excellent problem solving skills, and a continuous learning of new techniques.
+When completed work has ended up with certain glaze problems I have been able to locate the source of the error and adjust my methods to produce consistently high level work.
+- Artist as part of the art collective JIUN.
+Collaborative working, excellent communication skills and learning new processes necessary for different projects.
+Most recently we created and edited a film for the first time, which is now exhibited at the Royal Museums Greenwich.

 **Sydenham Garden** (2021 to 2022)
 _Art and Craft Project Assistant_

 - Planning, running and reviewing therapeutic workshops for people recovering from mental ill health.
-- Volunteer management and coordination, creating a supportive environment for volunteers, who continued volunteering for long periods of time.
+- Volunteer management and coordination, creating a supportive environment for volunteers, maintained a brilliant team of committed volunteers.
-- Working well with others.
-Solving problems that occur and providing thoughtful solutions to challenges.
+- Excellent interpersonal skills; solving problems that occur and providing thoughtful solutions to challenges.
 Improved the mental health of participants, monitored through regular one to one reviews and questionnaires.

 **The Conservatoire** (2006 to 2021)
 _Art Tutor_

-- Planning, running, and managing groups and assistants.
+- Teaching and developing art classes for children and young people.
-- Create a positive environment for learning and creativity, resulted in students returning every term and persuing art GCSE's and acheiving art scholarships.
+- Planning and creative ideation to think of interesting workshops that would suit a range of ages and abilities.
+- Required excellent communication and problem solving skills when working with children with different learning needs.
+I was able to work with these children well, with children returning every term to my classes.

 ## Skills